-It is possible to calculate annual DOD vehicle and equipment caused greenhouse gas emissions for each fuel type based on fuel consumption rates.
-For example, a calculation of CO2 equivalent emissions of jet fuel makes the following assumptions: each gallon of jet fuel produces 0.135 HHV MMBtu/gallon.
-Using the standard emission factors for jet fuel - CO2 of 72.22 kg/ MMBtu; for CH4 (methane) of .003 kg/MMBtu; and for N20 (nitrous oxide) of .0006 kg/MMBtu - one can calculate the greenhouse gas, CO2 equivalent, emissions for a given quantity of jet fuel.
+Specifically, non-standard emissions were estimated, based on vehicle and equipment emissions for the missing years, and then the standard emissions were estimated in proportion to non-standard emissions.
+For example, a calculation of CO2e emissions for US DOD jet fuel consumption in 2017 is illustrated in Table 4.
+The calculation of CO2 equivalent emissions of jet fuel makes the following assumptions: each gallon of jet fuel produces 0.135 HHV MMBtu/gallon.
+Using the standard emission factors for jet fuel-CO2 of 72.22 kg/MMBtu; for CH4 (methane) of .003 kg/MMBtu; and for N2O (nitrous oxide) of .0006 kg/MMBtu-one can calculate the greenhouse gas, CO2 equivalent, emissions for a given quantity of jet fuel.
 The Global Warming Potential 100 year values are the EPA and Department of Energy assumptions of 25 for methane and 298 for Nitrous Oxide.